 Patient unable to complete the Shoulder FS PROM at Initial Evaluation and/or Discharge due to blindness, illiteracy, severe mental incapacity or language incompatibility and an adequate proxy is not available: G9735

-Patients who were presented with the Shoulder FS PROM at Initial Evaluation (Intake) and at or near Discharge (Status) for the purpose of calculating the patient’s Risk-Adjusted Functional Status Change Residual Score
+Patients who were presented with the Shoulder FS PROM at Initial Evaluation (Intake) and at or near Discharge (Status) for the purpose of calculating the patient’s Residual Score.

-Patient’s Functional Status Change Score – A functional status change score is calculated by subtracting the Patient’s Functional Status Score at Admission Initial Evaluation from the Patient’s Functional Status Score at Discharge.
+FS Change Score – The “FS Change Score” is calculated by subtracting the FS Score at Initial Evaluation from the FS Score at Discharge.

-Performance Met: Risk-Adjusted Functional Status Change Residual Score for the shoulder impairment successfully calculated and the score was equal to zero (0) or greater than zero (> 0) (G8663)
+Performance Met: Residual Score for the shoulder impairment successfully calculated and the score was equal to zero (0) or greater than zero (> 0) (G8663)

-Denominator Exception: Ongoing care not indicated, patient discharged after only 1-2 visits due to specific medical events, documented in the medical record that make the treatment episode impossible such as the patient becomes hospitalized or scheduled for surgery (M1129)
+Denominator Exception: Ongoing care not medically possible because the patient was discharged early due to specific medical events, documented in the medical record, such as the patient became hospitalized or scheduled for surgery (M1129)

-Denominator Exception: Ongoing care not indicated, patient self-discharged early and seen only 1-2 visits (e.g., financial or insurance reasons, transportation problems, or reason unknown) (M1130)
+Denominator Exception: Ongoing care not possible because the patient self-discharged early (e.g., financial or insurance reasons, transportation problems, or reason unknown) (M1130)

 Denominator Exception: Patient refused to participate (G9734)

-Performance Not Met: Risk-Adjusted Functional Status Change Residual Score for the shoulder impairment not measured because the patient did not complete the Shoulder FS PROM at Initial Evaluation and/or near discharge, reason not given (G8666)
+Performance Not Met: Residual Score for the shoulder impairment not measured because the patient did not complete the Shoulder FS PROM at Initial Evaluation and/or near discharge, reason not given (G8666)

 Functional deficits are common in the general population and are costly to the individual, their family, and society.
 Improved functional status has been associated with greater quality of life, self-efficacy, improved financial well-being, and lower future medical costs.
 Improving functional status in people seeking rehabilitation has become a goal of the American Physical Therapy Association (APTA).
 Therefore, measuring change in functional status is important for providers treating patients in rehabilitation and can be used to assess the success of treatment and direct modification of treatment.